p058/p058.github.io/_posts/2018-02-10-yolo-object-detection.markdown

         bh = p_h * exp(th)
         Pr(object) ∗ IoU(b, object) = σ(to)

-cx, cy are the width, height to the grid in consideration from the top left corner.
-The below figure may help clarify the above equations if they are not clear.
+cx, cy are the distances to the top left corner of the grid in consideration from the top left corner of the feature map.
+The below figure may help clarify the above equations if they are not already clear.

 ![parametrization]({{site.baseurl}}/images/feature_map.png){:class="img-responsive"}

-To make things clear, lets go through an example:
+Lets go through an example:

 **Step 1:** Raw Image.
 The image is resized into the shape that the networks expect, in this case, we resize the image to (416, 416)